 SSI disability is for those who have been mentally or physically disabled for at least 12 months and expect to be disabled for at least another 12 months.
 The program is designed for aged, blind and disabled people with very little or no income.
-It provides funds to those who qualify so they can meet their basic needs for food, housing and clothes.
-The medical standards for SSI are identical to those for Social Security Disability.
+It provides funds to those who qualify so they can meet their basic needs for food, housing, and clothes.
+The medical standards for SSI are the same as those for Social Security Disability.

 The basic eligibility rules are that you are:

 - A. U.S. citizen or national.
 Some categories of aliens may also qualify as long as they are not under an order of deportation.

 - Are totally disabled from any and all work.

 - Trying to survive on limited or no resources.

 It takes up several months to receive an approval or denial letter.
 In the North Country of New York (Clinton, Essex, and Franklin Counties), you must call the Plattsburgh Social Security office at 1-866 296-8271, Monday through Friday from 9 a.m. to 5 p.m. to make an appointment to file an SSI application.